 This area contains a number of smaller allocated employment sites within a broader footprint that is already home to many leading Lancashire businesses.
 The sites are Bluebell Way, Red Scar, Preston East, Roman Road Farm and Whittingham Hospital.
-Combined, approximately 350000m2 of employment floorspace and nearly £300m of additional economic activity could be generated in this zone of economic activity.
+Combined, approximately 350,000m2 of employment floorspace and nearly £300m of additional economic activity could be generated in this zone.